Brand Story: A Definitive Guide to Brand Storytelling

 - Do you donate to charity?

 - Do you sell eco-friendly products?

-Make sure your brand story and mission reflects through your behaviours and customer touchpoints.
+Make sure your brand, story, and mission reflects through your behaviors and customer touchpoints.

 Have a clear structure